5 Reasons to Visit Kyambura Gorge

 Flora and Fauna

 From hot savannah plains to wetlands, bogs and the cool rainforest undergrowth.
-There are several rare plants to see which are you are unlikely to find elsewhere.
+There are several rare plants to be found, many of which you're unlikely to see anywhere else.

-Kyambura river, that runs through the reserve is an important water source for the wildlife that live in QENP.
+Kyambura river, that runs through the reserve is an important water source for the wildlife that live in Queens.

 Besides the chimpanzees and other primate species, you’re likely to see hippo, antelope, hyena, and the occasional visiting elephant.